 Metaphor, especially body and science metaphors

-Always: Just So Stories/Rudyard Kipling; The Phantom Tollbooth/Norton Juster and other young adult fantasy fiction; Cosmicomics/Italo Calvino; The Everyday Language of White Racism/Jane Hill; the Times, but with some grains of salt.
+Always: Just So Stories/Rudyard Kipling and other picturebooks; The Phantom Tollbooth/Norton Juster and other young adult fantasy fiction; Cosmicomics/Italo Calvino; The Everyday Language of White Racism/Jane Hill; the NYTimes, but with some grains of salt.

 Fur; Cradle Will Rock; The King of Hearts; Disney's Robin Hood; Wet Hot American Summer; Into The Woods (old versions 4eva);The Brave Little Toaster; Newsies; the Marat/Sade; Pina; nature docus; Target Women; videos of Brene Brown and Alan Watts; Last Week Tonight w JO; Miss Fisher's Murder Mysteries; Firefly; The Simpsons; Steven Universe.
 Did you see Muscle Shoals or What Happened Ms Simone on netflix?

-Folk, blues, soul, hip hop, canto popular, new weird america, 'indie', 'world music', rockn'roll, rough jazz, classical, people/ladies who don't always try to make their voices sound pretty, people who speak truth to power and feelings, radio top forties, Radiolab, Radiotopia, Democracy Now!
+Folk, blues, soul, hip hop, canto popular, new weird america, 'indie', 'world music', rockn'roll, rough jazz, classical, people/ladies who don't always try to make their voices sound pretty, people who speak truth to power and feelings, radio top forties, Radiolab, TAL, Reveal, 2 Dope Queens, Democracy Now!

 TLC (the band, the care, the love, and especially the tenderness)